sathyaprakash94/React-fetch-data-hooks/README.md

 # React-fetch-data-hooks
-Basic React application that how to fetch data with hooks
+Basic React application using hooks fetching data from remote using fetch API.